sonarahbar/xgboost-polars-classification/README.md

 This setup allowed the model to focus on **identifying timely upsell opportunities**, helping to guide proactive engagement based on the likelihood of new service uptake.

-Here’s a refined version of **3.3 Algorithm** and **3.4 Initial Metrics**, with improved clarity and tone, and all numerical values removed as requested:

 ---

 ### 3.1 Algorithm